This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-Natural Chamomile Soap Recipe + soap making instructions
+Making Natural Chamomile Soap

-German vs Roman Chamomile
+German Chamomile vs. Roman Chamomile

-The main differences in the essential oils and flowers is that Roman chamomile has a sweet, floral, and almost apple-like scent.
-German chamomile smells like sweet summer hay and is a more vibrant blue colour.
-That’s right!
-Both types of essential oil will be blue when you pour it from the bottle.
-German chamomile is bright blue but Roman comes out a much paler shade or may even appear clear.
+German chamomile essential oil is also a vibrant blue color!
+Both types of essential oil can be blue when you pour it from the bottle.
+German chamomile is bright blue but Roman is a much paler shade or may even appear clear.

 Benefits of Chamomile for the skin